 Some months later they finally met Lottie’s brother Joscha again.
-He looked tired and exhausted, but also glad to see his family and friends on the Rhine again.
-Hungary had seen rough political times.
-Marie was also happy.
-She and Joscha were were fond of each other, and her correspondence during the war years had forged a strong bond between them.
+He looked tired and worn out, but also happy to see his family and friends on the Rhine again.
+Marie was overjoyed.
+She and Joscha were fond of each other, and their correspondence during the war years had forged a strong bond between them.

-A few days later Marie and Joscha, Susan and Lottie and Matthias started for Hungary.
-Joscha and Marie would get married in a private wedding ceremony on the Csabany estate.
+A few days later Marie and Joscha, Susan, Lottie and Matthias left for Hungary.
+Joscha and Marie would get married in a private wedding ceremony at the Csabanys’ country estate.
 Lottie and Matthias had insisted on accompanying Susan.
-“For all the joy of Marie’s and Joscha’s marriage, you’ll probably feel lonely on the way back without her”, Lottie had said, “I know it was sad for my mother when when Papa was transferred to Galicia on disciplinary grounds and she rarely saw him.
-Now you won’t be alone on your way back.”
+“For all the joy of Marie’s and Joscha’s marriage, you’ll probably feel lonely on the way back without her” Lottie had said.
+“I know it was sad for my Mama when Papa was transferred to Galicia on disciplinary grounds, and she rarely saw him.
+Your parents went with her then, and now we’re going with you.”